 According to the Religion of Peace, in 2020 there were 2145 Islamic attacks in 53 countries, in which 10147 people were killed and 7726 injured.
 This was up from the 1761 attacks recorded in 2019.

 Tarrant’s attack was totally unnecessary to stop Islam spreading further into the West.
 Education easily defeats Islamic ideology, and there has never been a time in history when more Muslims are becoming literate, reading the Quran and source literature for the first time themselves, and leaving Islam.
 Islamic scholars are unable to plug the holes in the standard narrative.
+Islamic terror attacks motivated Christchurch attack, not those speaking out against Islamic terrorists here in New Zealand.
+Anyone investigating the history of Islam or Islam in the world at the moment would be alarmed!

 This from Newshub: